 Specify the name of the output file produced by ocamllex.
-Default is lexer.ml, ocamllex being invoked as ocamllex lexer.mll.
+The default is the input file name with its extension replaced by .ml.

-- -ml Output code that does not use the Caml built-in automata interpreter.
-Instead, the automaton is encoded by Caml functions.
-This option is useful for debugging ocamllex, using it for production lexers is not recommended. - -q Quiet mode. ocamllex normally outputs informational messages to standard output.
+-q Quiet mode. ocamllex normally outputs informational messages to standard output.
 They are suppressed if option -q is used.